karhoo/web-lib-demand/packages/demand-deeplink/README.md

 ## Warnings

 This library uses `URLSearchParams`.
 For old browsers, e.g. IE11 you must bring your own polyfill.
-You can use either `js-core@3` or [`url-search-params-polyfill`](https://www.npmjs.com/package/url-search-params-polyfill)
+You can use either `js-core@3` or [`url-search-params-polyfill`](https://www.npmjs.com/package/url-search-params-polyfill)(version 8 and above)

 This library uses `Promise`.
 For old browsers, e.g. IE11 you must bring your own polyfill.
 You can use `js-core@3` to polyfill `Promise`